Yaberra/grabbed/README.md

 PROGRAMMING

-- This is a web-based mobile app that will use the Yelp and OpenTable API’s.
+- This is a web-based mobile application  that will use the Yelp and OpenTable API’s.

 - New library or technology user Geo-location restaurant finder

-- It’s a simple app that will be built using HTML, CSS, JavaScript, jQuery, AJAX and JSON.
+- It’s a simple application that will be built using HTML, CSS, JavaScript, jQuery, AJAX and JSON.
 ------------------------------------------------------------------------------------------------

 RUNNING THE APPLICATION